 Halloween brownies from scratch are a gooey, chocolatey, and fudgy dessert.
 You don’t need a store-bought box to make delicious brownies.
-These are so much better when made from scratch.
+These easy homemade brownies are great for any holiday.

 Halloween is almost upon us and this might be the first year my kids don’t go trick-or-treat.
 Last year they hit the neighborhood and came home with pounds of candy.